3D-Printed Knee Brace VS Traditional Knee Brace

 OssKin Knee Braces

-OssKin has been offering 3D-printed knee orthoses since 2016, providing relief for people suffering from osteoarthritis or cruciate ligament injuries.
+OssKin has been offering multiple types of 3D-printed knee braces since 2016, providing relief for people suffering from osteoarthritis or cruciate ligament injuries.

 The 3D-printed Evoke orthosis relieves osteoarthritis pain by reproducing the knee’s natural movement, thanks to our Asymmotion™ helical hinge system.
 This unique mechanism reproduces internal and external rotation, abduction and adduction, as well as anteroposterior and vertical knee movement.